hatunglam/id-jepa/README.md

 3. These selected tokens form the context block, which is passed to the predictor.
 This teaches the model to reason about missing or unseen regions using only partial visual information.

-Regarding the Target input, the data is passed through a pretrained teacher encoder, which produces a sequence of depth feature maps.
-From this sequence, the final feature map corresponding to the deepest layer is selected to serve as the target embedding representation.
-This tensor has shape $(B, T, D)$, where $B$ is the batch size, $T$ is the number of patch tokens, and $D$ is the embedding dimension.
+The target input (depth image) is encoded by the pretrained teacher encoder, producing a sequence of depth feature embeddings.
+From these, the final-layer feature map is used as the target representation.
-Next, the number of tokens to be masked is randomly sampled within a predefined ratio range.
-Based on this number, a binary target mask of shape $(B, T)$ is generated.
-Since the mask tokens themselves do not contain any positional information, a positional embedding of shape $(1, T, D)$ is obtained by interpolating from the teacher encoder.
-The positional embedding corresponding to these positions is then added to the mask token to create the final target masks, with shape $(B, N, D)$, where N is the number of masked tokens per sample.
+To create the masked prediction task:

+1. A masking ratio is sampled to determine how many target tokens to hide.
+2. A binary mask is generated to select the masked positions.
+3. Positional embeddings are added to the mask tokens so that the predictor can infer where each missing patch belongs.
-Finally, the target blocks which contains the ground-truth embeddings, are constructed by slicing the encoder output at the same masked positions.
-These target blocks serve as the reference for prediction during training.
+4. The ground-truth target blocks are constructed by slicing the teacher encoder output at the masked locations.
+These serve as the supervision signal during training.

-The context encoding and target masks are then passed to the predictor module, which is responsible for reconstructing the masked target embeddings.
-The predictor outputs a tensor of shape $(B, N, D)$, corresponding to the predicted embeddings at the masked positions.
-These predictions are returned together with the ground-truth target blocks for use in the training objective.
+The sampled context embeddings and the constructed target mask tokens are passed to the predictor module, which produces reconstructed embeddings for the masked positions.
+The model returns both:
+* Predicted embeddings (for masked tokens)
+* Ground-truth target embeddings (from the teacher encoder) These are used to compute the loss and train the model.

 ### The Predictor